yingweiwo

 Absorption, Distribution and Excretion

-The absolute bioavailability of gefapixant has not been evaluated but is estimated to be ≥78%.
-At the recommended dose of 45 mg twice daily, steady-state is achieved within 2 days and the steady-state mean plasma AUC and Cmax are 4,144 ng∙hr/mL and 531 ng/mL, respectively.
-The time to peak plasma concentration (Tmax) following oral administration ranges from one to four hours.
-The co-administration of gefapixant with a high-fat, high-calorie meal had no effect on its AUC or Cmax.
+The absolute bioavailability of gefaspirant has not been assessed, but is estimated to be ≥78%.
+The recommended dose is 45 mg twice daily.
+Steady state is reached within 2 days, with steady-state mean plasma AUC and Cmax of 4,144 ng∙hr/mL and 531 ng/mL, respectively.
+The time to peak plasma concentration (Tmax) after oral administration is 1 to 4 hours.
+Concomitant administration of gefaspirant with high-fat, high-calorie foods has no effect on its AUC or Cmax.
+Gefaspirant is primarily excreted via the kidneys.
+In a healthy male subject, approximately 76.4% of the administered radiolabeled drug was recovered in the urine, and 22.6% in the feces.
+Of the drug recovered in the feces, 64% was unchanged drug, and of the drug recovered in the urine, 20% was unchanged drug.

-Based on population pharmacokinetic analyses, the estimated steady-state apparent volume of distribution is 133.8 L (Vc 101 L and Vp 32.8 L) following oral twice-daily administration of gefapixant 45 mg.
+Based on population pharmacokinetic analysis, the estimated steady-state apparent volume of distribution after oral administration of 45 mg gefapixant twice daily is 133.8 L (Vc 101 L, Vp 32.8 L).

-Population pharmacokinetic analyses integrating data from Phase 1, 2, and 3 data showed a geometric mean apparent clearance (Cl/F) of 10.8 L/h.
-In clinical pharmacology studies, the observed clearance was 14.8 L/h and renal clearance was approximately 8.7 L/h.
+Integrated population pharmacokinetic analysis of Phase I, II, and III data showed a geometric mean apparent clearance (Cl/F) of 10.8 L/h.
+In clinical pharmacology studies, the observed clearance was 14.8 L/h, with renal clearance of approximately 8.7 L/h.

-Gefapixant is relatively minimally metabolized.
-Following oral administration, only 14% of the administered dose was recovered as metabolites in the urine and feces.
-Unchanged parent drug is the major (87%) drug-related component in plasma, with circulating metabolites accounting for <10% each.
-The primary biotransformation pathways observed in gefapixant ADME studies included hydroxylation, O-demethylation, dehydrogenation, oxidation, and direct glucuronidation.
-Secondary biotransformation pathways included glucuronidation of O-demethylated metabolite as well as the formation of a metabolite that was O-demethylated and hydrogenated.
-The three most abundant circulating metabolites were: M1 (a glucuronide of O-demethylated gefapixant), M5 (a directly glucuronidated parent) and M13 (a hydroxylated metabolite.), which accounted for 1.0%, 6.3%, and 5.8%, respectively, of the total drug-related components in plasma.
+Gefapixant is relatively poorly metabolized.
+Following oral administration, only 14% of the administered dose is recovered as metabolites in urine and feces.
+The majority drug component in plasma is the unchanged parent drug (87%), with circulating metabolites each accounting for less than 10%.
+The major biotransformation pathways observed in the ADME study of gefapixant included hydroxylation, O-demethylation, dehydrogenation, oxidation, and direct glucuronidation.
+Secondary biotransformation pathways include glucuronidation of the O-demethylated metabolite, and the formation of O-demethylated and hydrogenated metabolites.
+The three most abundant circulating metabolites are M1 (O-demethylated glucuronide of gefapitant), M5 (direct glucuronidation of the parent drug), and M13 (hydroxylated metabolite), accounting for 1.0%, 6.3%, and 5.8% of the total drug-related components in plasma, respectively.

 Biological Half-Life

-The terminal half-life of gefapixant is 6-10 hours.
+The terminal half-life of gefapitant is 6–10 hours.

 Toxicity/Toxicokinetics